Anti-Submarine Warfare Shallow Water Craft

-The Anti-Submarine Warfare Shallow Water Craft (ASW-SWC) is a class of anti-submarine warfare (ASW) water craft currently being built for the Indian Navy, by Cochin Shipyard (CSL) and Garden Reach Shipbuilders & Engineers (GRSE).
-They were conceived as a replacement to the ageing s of the Indian Navy, and are designed to undertake ASW duties — including subsurface surveillance in littoral waters, search-and-attack unit (SAU) missions and coordinated anti-submarine warfare operations with naval aircraft.
-They were also designed to provide secondary duties – including defense against intruding aircraft, minelaying and search-and-rescue (SAR).
+The Anti-Submarine Warfare Shallow Water Crafts (ASW-SWC) is a small surface vessel type designed for anti-submarine warfare in littoral waters.
+There are two ship classes of the type in operation with the Indian Navy: eight Arnala class for the Eastern Fleet and eight Mahe class for the Western Fleet being built by the Garden Reach Shipbuilders & Engineers (GRSE) and the Cochin Shipyard Limited (CSL), respectively.

-Equipped with sophisticated sensors and ordnance, the vessels also possess the capabilities to interdict and destroy subsurface targets — primarily hostile submarines, within the vicinity of coastal waters.
-A total of 16 vessels are being built for the Indian Navy, jointly by CSL and GRSE under the Make in India initiative.
-The Indian Navy plans to have all 16 vessels in active service by 2026.
+They were conceived as a replacement to the ageing s of the Indian Navy, and are designed to undertake ASW duties in littoral zones — including subsurface surveillance, search-and-attack unit (SAU) missions and coordinated anti-submarine warfare operations with naval aircraft.
+They were also designed to provide secondary duties — including defense against intruding aircraft, minelaying and search-and-rescue (SAR).
+They are equipped with sophisticated sensors and ordnance and possess the capabilities to interdict and destroy subsurface targets — primarily hostile submarines, within the vicinity of littoral zones.
+The final hull of the 16-ship project is expected to be delivered by June 2028.